 Michael Wong

-Michael is the Chair of the C++ Embedded Development Committee SG14 and the Machine Learning Committee SG19, the Chair of the C++ Language Direction Evolution Committee, the Vice President of Research and Development at Codeplay, and the Head of the Canadian Delegation to the C++ Standards Board.
-Michael's extensive experience in the areas of C++ Parallel Computing, High Performance Computing, and Machine Learning has led the development of the C++ Heterogeneous Programming Language (SYCL) Standard for the Development of C ++ Applications on GPUs and GPUs.
-He led the development of the C++ Heterogeneous Programming Language (SYCL) standard for GPU application development.
-He has deep research and insights into the underlying performance optimization of Tensorflow.
-His specific work covers parallel programming, neural networks, computer vision, autonomous driving, etc. Michael was a senior technical expert at IBM, leading the development of IBM XL C++ compiler and XL C compiler.
+Expert of the ISO Artificial Intelligence Technical Committee, Chair of the C++ Standard Committee’s Machine Learning Group, and CTO of YetiWare.
+He also serves as Chair of the C++ Embedded Development Committee (SG14) and the Machine Learning Committee (SG19), as well as Chair of the C++ Evolution Working Group.
+He is the former Vice President of R&D at Codeplay and former CEO of OpenMP, and currently leads the Canadian Delegation to the C++ Standard Committee.
+Michael has extensive experience in C++ parallel computing, high-performance computing, and machine learning.
+He led the development of the C++ heterogeneous programming language (SYCL) standard for GPU application development, as well as OpenCL.
+He has profound research and insights into the performance optimization of the underlying layers of PyTorch and TensorFlow.
+His work specifically covers parallel programming, neural networks, computer vision, and autonomous driving.
+Michael previously served as a Senior Technical Expert at IBM, where he led the development of the IBM XL C++ compiler and XL C compiler.

 Topic